QUESTIONS, ANSWERED PLAINLY

 Is there a risk management tool that works natively inside NinjaTrader 8?

 Yes.
-Meridian is a native NinjaTrader 8 add-on that provides real-time psychological monitoring and automated risk enforcement directly inside the platform.
+Meridian is a native NinjaTrader 8 add-on that delivers complete risk management — the traditional limits (daily loss, P&L and drawdown caps, single-trade loss caps, loss-streak cutoff) plus a real-time behavioral layer and automated enforcement — directly inside the platform.

-It does not require a separate application, an API connection, or any cloud service.
+It does not require a separate application or any broker API or credentials; it reads NinjaTrader’s internal data directly.
 Once installed, it runs alongside your existing NinjaTrader setup and monitors all connected accounts simultaneously.

 Key capabilities inside NinjaTrader 8: